 This constant reminder from Apple to update your device to iOS 12/11.4/11.3 can be a pain and if you want to get rid of it, choose when you update your device rather than have Apple decide for you, you’re in the right place.
 Here, we will discuss the various ways you can get your iPhone or iPad to stop sending you these “reminders” all the time.

 Before we get to the solutions, it is however necessary to let you know that there is no easy solution.
-After all, Apple wants as many people as possible installing the iOS 11.3 update.
+After all, Apple wants as many people as possible installing the latest iOS update (it is iOS 12 for now).
 So much so, that they have introduced a new feature that downloads the update in the background and then the device sends you these “reminders” to install it once the download is complete.
 In essence, you are getting these reminders because the updates have already been downloaded and are just awaiting installation.

 1. Delete the Downloaded Update from Your Device

 If you delete the automatically downloaded iOS 12/11.4/11.3 update, there should be no more reminders to update.
 Here’s how to do it.

 Step 2: Tap General and then Storage & iCloud Storage.

 Step 3: From there, tap “Manage Storage” (below “Storage” not “iCloud.”)